 You can then carry on to visit Shifen Waterfall and Pingxi.
 Additionally, you can take the bus from Ruifang train station.
 Just cross the street and take Bus 808 or F808 to Houtong town area.

-Here are our favourite Taipei hotels and Taipei accommodation:
+Our Favourite Taipei hotels and Taipei Accommodation

 - Bouti City Capsule Inn: Hostels don’t really come better than this.
 It’s right by Taipei Main Bus and Train Station so you’ll keep your costs down for day trips, private capsules with a curtain, friendly staff, and plenty of facilities.